JackDilger/spins-and-needles-ms4/testing.md

 ***

 There were some issues in code validation when trying to separate JavaScript found in HTML files, into their own script files.
-In some instances, the JavaScript has had to have been left in the HTML file, as no solution could be found in moving it and keeping the intended functionality.
+In some instances, the JavaScript has been left in the HTML file, as no solution could be found in moving it and keeping the intended functionality.
 Where JavaScript could be moved into its own file, there were some further issues now with validating these files.
 These issues are explained below and are noted in the bugs section for further development.

 ## CSS Validation